Actindo-AG/Documentation/DataHub/Operation/04_ManageDashboards.md

   ![Confirm tab deletion](../../Assets/Screenshots/DataHub/Overview/ConfirmTabDeletion.png "[Confirm tab deletion]")

 2. Click the [ACCEPT] button in the bottom right corner.
   The *Confirm tab deletion* window is closed.
-The dashboard is deleted.
+The dashboard has been deleted.

   > [Info] Be aware that the dashboard cannot be recovered as the deletion process cannot be undone.